Equinox4/DRSS/README.md

 # DRSS
-Discord bot to handle RSS flux
+A light discord bot to handle RSS flux